Discrete distributions are learnable from metastable samples: Learning from metastable distributions

 We will now look at the consequences of the results above for learning the distribution $\mu$ given independent samples from an $\eta-$strongly metastable distribution $\nu$.
 For this purpose we will parametrize the ground truth distribution as a Gibbs distribution associated with an energy function, $\mu(\usigma) \propto \exp(E^*(\usigma)).$

-Here is $E^*$ a general real valued function on the state space $Q^n$ and for strictly positive distributions such an energy-based representation does not restrict the distribution in anyway.
+Here is $E^*$ is a general real valued function on the state space $Q^n$ and for strictly positive distributions such an energy-based representation does not restrict the distribution in any way.
 We will be using PL to learn the true energy function associated with $\mu$.

 Now for the PL algorithm it is necessary to have a parametric hypothesis for the energy.
 The PL method is then essentially a regression over this parametric family to learn the true energy.
-Denote these parametric energy functions as $E(\usigma, \utheta)$ where $\utheta$ are a set of parameters.
+Denote these parametric energy functions as $E(\usigma, \utheta)$ where $\utheta$ is a set of parameters.
 For example, one particular choice of a parametric family could be polynomials of a certain degree over the variables $\usigma$, in which case $\utheta$ can be chosen as the coefficients in the polynomial.
-Another parametrization, that has gained popularity in ML literature, is a neural network based parametrization in which case $\utheta$ can be seen as the set of weights and biases of the network \cite{song2021train,abhijith2020learning}.
+Another parametrization, that has gained popularity in ML literature, is a neural-network based parametrization in which case $\utheta$ can be seen as the set of weights and biases of the network \cite{song2021train,abhijith2020learning}.
 We assume that possible choices for $\utheta$ lie in a set $\Theta$, which is informed by the prior information we have about the data.
 The most common example of such a $\Theta$ is the $\ell_1$ ball, which is often chosen to enforce sparsity in learning tasks.
-Furthermore we demand that the true model lies inside this set of hypothesis, i.e. that there is a $\utheta^* \in \Theta$ such that $E(\usigma, \utheta^*) = E^*(\usigma)$.
+Furthermore we demand that the true model lies inside this hypothesis set, i.e. that there is a $\utheta^* \in \Theta$ such that $E(\usigma, \utheta^*) = E^*(\usigma)$.